It was a recruitment drive for Morgan Stanley for Experienced Java developers for their Mumbai office.

 Round 1: Pen/Paper

-Round 1 consisted of 10 questions, 8 questions of Core Java(Including 2 coding questions https://www.geeksforgeeks.org/rearrange-positive-and-negative-numbers/ and Check if left half of String has same characters and the right half) and 2 for SQL queries.
+Round 1 consisted of 10 questions, 8 questions of Core Java(Including 2 coding questions https://www.geeksforgeeks.org/rearrange-positive-and-negative-numbers/ and Check if left half of String has same characters as the right half) and 2 for SQL queries.

-Out of the two coding questions, one was to sort numbers(Using stable sort with no extra space) other was a question based on String(Constraint that the time complexity should be O(n)).
+For the two coding questions, one was to sort numbers(Using stable sort with no extra space) other was a question based on String(Constraint that the time complexity should be O(n)).
 I was able to solve all the questions except the SQL queries.